 A continuation-in-part application (CIP) is sometimes referred to as an “add-on” to your existing patent application.
 Initially, a patent application is filed which discloses the overall concept of your invention.
 During further research and development, it may be advantageous to incorporate additional features into the patent application.
 In an effort to streamline the discussion with clients, patent attorneys may indicate that you can “add-on” to your existing patent application.
 This is somewhat true.

 You can certainly copy your original patent application, modify or tack onto the back end of the original application any new features for refilling with the United States Patent and Trademark Office (USPTO).
 However, the new subject matter does not receive the benefit of the filing date of the original patent application.
 Rather, the new subject matter is deemed to be filed as of the filing date of the CIP application.
-You receive no benefit of the filing date of the original application for the new subject matter.
+You receive no benefit from the filing date of the original application for the new subject matter.
 The benefit of an earlier filing date might not appear to be significant but it is when you are up against a relevant prior art reference that you need to overcome.

 Pros of filing CIP